 After you restore your Outlook Data File, tell Outlook where to find the file.

 Outlook 2016: Import your Outlook data file

 See the following article from Microsoft:

-Outlook 2011 and entourage 2008: Rebuild your Outlook database
+Outlook 2011: Rebuild your Outlook database

 See one of the following articles from Microsoft: